Crisis Group urges 'dialogue' between Mali government, jihadists - Journal du Cameroun

 But it recommended “a shift of tack, with force used alongside efforts to bring Katiba Macina leaders to the table”, adding that prospects of defeating the movement on the battlefield were “remote”.

+However, a government official, speaking on condition of anonymity, told AFP that “the official line… for the moment is not to discuss with them.”

+This reflected a statement by Mali’s Foreign Minister Tiebile Drame, who told Radio France International on a visit to Paris last week: “The line of the Malian state is that there is no dialogue envisaged with those to whom you refer.”

-The report said previous contacts had “revealed a degree of pragmatism among Katiba Macina militants, suggesting that even if the odds are stacked against success, dialogue with the group is worth trying.”
+The ICG report, entitled “Speaking with the ‘Bad Guys’: Towards dialogue with central Mali’s jihadists,” said previous contacts had “revealed a degree of pragmatism among Katiba Macina militants, suggesting that even if the odds are stacked against success, dialogue with the group is worth trying.”

-An independent group that analyses conflicts and seeks solutions, the ICG acknowledged that the idea of talking with jihadists could outrage “some Bamako elites” and may be seen a step toward a deal and Sharia rule.
+An independent group that proposes solutions to conflicts, the ICG acknowledged the idea of talking with jihadists could outrage “some Bamako elites” and may be seen as a step toward a deal and Sharia rule.

 Foreign powers, in turn, “might see it as legitimising a terrorist outfit with blood on its hands,” the report added.